frearkdev/python-firda/README.md

-# 🐍 Python Exercises - Firda School 🇳🇱
+# 🐍 Python Exercises - Firda 🏫

-Welcome to my **Python exercises repository** for Firda School! 🎓
+Welcome to my **Python exercises repository** for Firda! 🎓
 Here you'll find all my exercises, small projects, and experiments from my Python lessons.

 ---